 For Illinois licensure, there are two types of activities that qualify for CPE credit: verifiable CPE programs and non-verifiable CPE programs and activities.
 Learn more here.

-You may be granted a waiver of the CPE Requirement under certain circumstances.
-See rules.
+You may be granted a waiver of the CPE requirement under certain circumstances.
+See the Administrative Code Rules on continuing education under e) Waiver of CPE Requirements.

 First Renewal Period